zengf15/Lab5/lab-05.md

 ![](lab-05_files/figure-gfm/NC-TX-2.png)<!-- -->

+### Exercise 5

 It seems to hold for most southern states!
+The degree of overlap is high in the maps below.

 ``` r
 dn_lq %>%